Thought leadership can be one of the most effective communications strategies for nonprofits

 3Concentrate on telling one focused, compelling and clear story that supports your big idea and communicate it using channels you know your audience engages with.
 Social media is a no brainer but there’s also traditional media, speaking events, panels and conferences, that can position your organization as an expert in your field.

 Become a resource

 4People don’t like to be sold things, for the most part.
 Even when what you’re selling is a noble and brilliant cause.
 That said, they do buy into solutions, expertise and problem-solving.
 Share your insights in an accessible and digestible way.
 Spread your idea.
 Be consistent.
 Offer guidance and people will follow.

 5Powerful communications and thought leadership can inspire people to act.
 Whatever your idea is, make sure that it is actionable.
 What do you want people to do?
 Be brave.
 Ask for what you want.

 What does thought leadership look like for your organization?
 We’d love to know.
 Share your thoughts in the comments below.Caroline Avakian, Socialbrite’s Managing Partner, is a global development communications strategist in the New York City area with a focus on strategic communications, technology, and innovation.
-Contact Caroline by email, see her profile page, visit her website, follow her on Twitter and Google Plus or leave a comment.
+Contact Caroline by email, see her profile page, visit her website, follow her on Twitter or leave a comment.

 This work is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported.